-This is a tough situation for both you (and your spouse) and your children.
+Telling the kids about the upcoming divorce is a tough situation — for both you (and your spouse) and your children.
 All situations are unique and these are intended to be general guidelines only.
 If possible, we recommend that you confer with a family therapist before telling the kids about your divorce and consider the therapist’s advice.

-WHEN – Tell your children only after you have made a final decision to separate or divorce.
+WHEN – Tell your children that a divorce is upcoming only after you have made a final decision to separate or divorce.
 Children should never be placed “in the middle of” parents, and it is not appropriate to put your children in a position to offer an opinion.

 Break the news on a non-school day, when you have uninterrupted time available to spend with your children.